Azure/aaz/Commands/self-help/solution/_create.md

 # [Command] _self-help solution create_

-Create a solution for the specific Azure resource or subscription using the triggering criteria �solutionId and requiredInputs� from discovery solutions.<br/> Solutions are a rich, insightful and a centralized self help experience that brings all the relevant content to troubleshoot an Azure issue into a unified experience.
-Solutions include the following components : Text, Diagnostics , Troubleshooters, Images , Video tutorials, Tables , custom charts, images , AzureKB, etc, with capabilities to support new solutions types in the future.
-Each solution type may require one or more �requiredParameters� that are required to execute the individual solution component.
-In the absence of the �requiredParameters� it is likely that some of the solutions might fail execution, and you might see an empty response. <br/><br/> <b>Note:</b>  <br/>1. �requiredInputs� from Discovery solutions response must be passed via �parameters� in the request body of Solutions API. <br/>2. �requiredParameters� from the Solutions response is the same as � additionalParameters� in the request for diagnostics <br/>3. �requiredParameters� from the Solutions response is the same as �properties.parameters� in the request for Troubleshooters
+Create a solution for the specific Azure resource or subscription using the triggering criteria and requiredInputs.

 ## Versions